-Students are expected to attend all classes unless the instructor grants exceptions.
+Students are expected to attend all classes unless the instructor grants exceptions for major illness or serious life circumstances.
 Vacations or travel unrelated to the University are not acceptable excuses for missing a class.
+Faculty are not obliged to offer a remote or Zoom option for missing a class and will take class activities into account when making this decision.
+Courses that are listed as "In Person" signifies that students must attend in person not via a remote option.
 Students are expected to take the responsibility to notify their instructors when circumstances arise causing them to miss classroom or clinical work.
 It is also the responsibility of the student to obtain the pertinent notes, handouts, readings and homework assignments.
 This will be a part of your professional behavior skills grade.